TSG Playground

 HTTPBin Test Service

-Example: Send a POST request to /post with a JSON body:
+Example: Send a POST to /post with:

 {

-"message": "Hello from the playground!",
+"message": "Hello from the playground!"

 }

-Workflow: Test Different HTTP Methods
+Test Different HTTP Methods

 - GET

-/get- Retrieve data - POST
+/get— retrieve data - POST

-/delete- Delete operation
+/delete— trigger a delete operation

-Workflow: Explore the Control Plane
+Explore the Control Plane Sections

-- Dashboards: View statistics and recent activity
+| Dashboard | Live statistics and recent activity |

-- View the stored Verifiable Credential
+playground/test - View the stored Verifiable Credential

 Troubleshooting

-Data plane shows "No active transfer" or similar error.
+Data Plane shows "No active transfer"

 Next Steps